Takeaways

 Here’s one example of building automation keeping tenants safe:

 Instead of doing routine checks on your building’s plumbing system to ensure everything is in order, you can install smart sensors instead.
-These sensors will automatically detect any structural failures and send you an automatic notification, reducing the amount of time you spend on maintenance.
+These sensors will automatically detect structural failures and send you an automatic notification, reducing the time you spend on maintenance.
 And the best electronic control systems will even automatically shut down your plumbing system in the event of an imminent failure.
 As a result, you’ll create a safeguard that your residents will appreciate.

 Lowering maintenance costs